 Let's talk Siamese Cats

 With their sleek, sassy looks and almost regal-like bearing, the Siamese is often regarded as one of the most archetypal and beautiful breeds of cat.
 And yet, in their temperament, the Siamese is almost more dog-like.
 Affectionate, sociable and playful, they form strong attachments to their owners and enjoy being with children and other pets.
-They also have their own favourite toys and never tire of games – even fetch!
+They also have their own favorite toys and never tire of games – even fetch!

 Official name: Siamese